Keyboard shortcuts

 /* Create and configure WASI */

-zwasm_wasi_config_t *config = zwasm_wasi_config_new();
+zwasm_wasi_config_t *wasi_config = zwasm_wasi_config_new();

 const char *argv[] = {"myapp", "--verbose"};

-zwasm_wasi_config_set_argv(config, 2, argv);
+zwasm_wasi_config_set_argv(wasi_config, 2, argv);

-zwasm_wasi_config_preopen_dir(config, "/tmp/data", 9, "/data", 5);
+zwasm_wasi_config_preopen_dir(wasi_config, "/tmp/data", 9, "/data", 5);

-/* Create module with WASI config */
+/* Create module with both configs */

-zwasm_module_t *mod = zwasm_module_new_wasi_configured(wasm_bytes, wasm_len, config);
+zwasm_module_t *mod = zwasm_module_new_wasi_configured2(

 /* Run the program */